Jerome Oziel: Where is Erik and Lyle Menendez’s Psychologist Now?

 Jerome Oziel Now Lives a Quiet Life

 Now in his 70s, Jerome “Jerry” Oziel lives in Portland, Oregon, with his wife, Laurel, with whom he has two daughters, Stacey and Alyssa.
 Following the revoking of his license as a practicing psychologist, he turned his career towards other endeavors, which mostly consisted of hosting seminars on relationships, sex, and marriage.
-In the 2010s, he briefly lived in Albuquerque, New Mexico, where he worked as a marriage therapist for a company called Marital Mediation, which works “on improving marriages through mediation as an alternative to divorce.”
+In the 2010s, he briefly lived in Albuquerque, New Mexico, where he worked as a marriage therapist for a company called Marital Mediation, which offers mediation as a way to curb divorce, and therefore, enhance marital relationships.
 Following his move to Portland, he founded Relationship Gifting Seminars, continuing his endeavor of giving relationship advice, particularly targeted toward women.
 He is also said to have worked on books and other business projects over the years.

 Image Credit: Jerry Oziel/Facebook